The 10 Greatest Stephen King Movies, Ranked

 This is one of the most complex and terrifying and hilarious and uncomfortable movies made about obsession, ever, hands down.
 Adapted from King’s novel of the same name, Misery launched Kathy Bates’ career and is probably a big reason why contemporary American society is terrified of single middle-aged women.
 “My little ceramic penguin in the study always faces due south.”

 Lessons learned from Carrie: Do not trust the cool kids, graveyards at night, your mom, or Christian fundamentalists (especially if they are your mom).
-The 1976 movie earned Sissy Spacek and Piper Laurie Oscar nominations, and helped launch the career of John Travolta.
+The 1976 movie earned Sissy Spacek and Piper Laurie Oscar nominations and helped launch John Travolta’s career into the stratosphere.

 3. Stand By Me